josh-feng/pool/README.md

 o:func1()           --> 1
 ```

+In class template operator table `['^']`,
+the `__metatable` value will be used for class name; otherwise, it will be removed, since object metatable should be available all the time.
-The `tostring` function will return object's class table hash number.
+The `__tostring` function will return object's class table hash number by default.

 Please check out many applications in the 'examples' folder, and the files in 'doc' folder, too.